-Photoreceptors – more commonly referred to as rods and cones - are cells within the retina that observe and convert light into electrical signals.
-These signals travel through the optic nerve and into the brain, where they are processed into the images that we ultimately see.
+Photoreceptor cells, also known as rods and cones, are cells in the retina.
+These retinal cells observe and convert light into electrical signals which travel through the optic nerve into the brain.
+The brain processes them into the images that we see.

-When light enters the eye, it focuses on the central part of the retina called the macula, which is about the size of a pinhead.
+When light enters the eye, it focuses on the central part of the retina called the macula.
 The macula contains a few million specialised photoreceptors - the cone cells.
 Cones allow us to see colour and perceive fine visual details.

 Autosomal dominant inheritance

-Autosomal dominant retinitis pigmentosa affects men and women at the same rate and there will be a recognised history of the condition within the family.
+Autosomal dominant retinitis pigmentosa affects men and women at the same rate.
+A recognised history of the condition can show within the family.

 This type of retinitis pigmentosa is less severe than the other types.
 The initial signs and symptoms tend to appear in an individual around the age of 30.

 Only one copy of the gene with a disorder causing mutation can produce the condition.
-When a parent has a dominant gene mutation, there is a 1-in-2 chance that any children will inherit this mutation and the disorder.
+When a parent has a dominant gene mutation, there is a 1-in-2 chance that any children will inherit this mutation.

 Autosomal recessive inheritance

-Similarly to dominant inheritance, recessive inheritance also affects men and women at the same rate.
+Similar to dominant inheritance, recessive inheritance also affects men and women at the same rate.
 The major difference is that there may be little or no history of the condition in the family’s history.
-The condition usually begins around the age of 30, but for some people can develop a little later and can start when the person is around 40.
+The condition usually begins around the age of 30, but can also develop a little later.

-With this type of retinitis pigmentosa, females are the main carriers of the faulty gene, but this pattern of inheritance predominantly affects men.
-Despite being the main carriers, women rarely develop the condition.
-This type of retinitis pigmentosa severely affects vision and can result in very poor vision by the age of 40.
+With this type of retinitis pigmentosa, females are the primary carriers of the faulty gene.
+Nevertheless, this pattern of inheritance predominantly affects men.
+Despite being the leading carriers, women rarely develop the condition.
+This type of retinitis pigmentosa severely affects vision and can result in inferior vision by the age of 40.

-In some cases, there is no known relative in the family with the condition and it may not be possible to trace which of the three types of inheritance is causing the condition.
-Genetic counselling will help you understand which type of retinitis pigmentosa you have and how it may affect you and your family.
-This is a free service on the NHS and you can ask your GP or ophthalmologist to refer you to your local genetic counselling service.
+In some cases, there is no known relative in the family with the condition.
+Therefore, it may not be possible to trace which of the three types of inheritance is causing the condition.
+Genetic counselling will help you understand which type of retinitis pigmentosa you have.
+It is a free service on the NHS which you can be referred to by your GP or ophthalmologist.